Research

 Abstract: We study adverse selection markets where consumers can choose to learn how much they value a product.
 Information is acquired after observing prices, so it is endogenous.
 This presents a trade-off: information increases the quality of consumers’ choices but worsens selection.
 We characterize how this trade-off translates into distortions of consumers’ demand and producers’ cost.
 Then, we show that information decisions produce a negative externality, may decrease welfare, and may lead to new forms of market breakdown.
 Moreover, efficiency is typically non-monotone in information costs.
 Two implications are that (1) standard measures underestimate the welfare costs of adverse selection; and (2) information policies can help correct its inefficiencies.
 Finally, we propose an empirical test to detect endogenous information in the data, and develop a framework for counterfactual policy analysis.

-Abstract: We study screening with endogenous information acquisition.
-A monopolist offers a menu of quality-differentiated products.
-After observing the offer, a consumer can costly learn about which product is right for them.
-We characterize the optimal menu and how it is distorted: typically, all types receive lower-than-efficient quality, and distortions are more intense than under standard screening, even when no information is acquired in equilibrium.
-The additional distortion is due to the threat from the buyer to obtain information that is not optimal for the seller.
-This threat interacts with the division of surplus: profits are U-shaped in the level of information costs and, when such costs are low, the consumer may be better off than when information is free.
-Among several applications, we show (i) transparency policies may harm consumers by lowering their strategic advantage, and (ii) an analyst who empirically measures distortions ignoring information acquisition could severely underestimate the level of inefficiency in the market.
+Abstract: A monopolist offers a menu of quality-differentiated products.
+After observing the offer, a consumer can costly and flexibly learn which product is right for them.
+In the optimal menu, all types typically receive lower-than-efficient quality and distortions are, on average, more intense than under standard screening, even when no information is acquired.
+Profits are non-monotonic in the level of information costs, and the consumer may be better off when such costs are low than when information is free.
+We illustrate how an econometrician who ignores information acquisition might underestimate the level of inefficiency in the market.

-Abstract: We study asymptotic learning when the decision-maker is ambiguous about the precision of her information sources.
+Abstract: We study asymptotic learning when the decision maker is ambiguous about the precision of her information sources.
 She aims to estimate a state and evaluates outcomes according to the worst-case scenario.
-Under prior-by-prior updating, ambiguity regarding information sources induces ambiguity about the state.
-We show this induced ambiguity does not vanish even as the number of information sources grows indefinitely, and characterize the limit set of posteriors.
-The decision-maker's asymptotic estimate of the state is generically incorrect.
-We consider several applications.
-Among them we show that a small amount of ambiguity can exacerbate the effect of model misspecification on learning, and analyze a setting in which the decision-maker learns from observing others' actions.
+Under prior-by-prior updating, we characterize the set of asymptotic posteriors the decision maker entertains, which consists of a continuum of degenerate distributions over an interval.
+Moreover, her asymptotic estimate of the state is generically incorrect.
+We show that even a small amount of ambiguity may lead to large estimation errors and illustrate how an econometrician who learns from observing others’ actions may over- or underreact to information.

 (Previous Title: Information Aggregation under Ambiguity)